On the integrability of the supremum of stochastic volatility models and other martingales: Auxiliary results for SVEs

+Knowing that the linear Volterra equation $z(t) = L\int_0^tk(t,s) z(s) \dd s$, $t \in [0,T]$, has zero as its unique solution, see~\cite[Corollary 9.5.6]{gripenberg_londen_staffans_1990}, we can apply the previously established comparison.
+Thus $z \equiv 0$ and we have shown uniqueness, which completes the proof. \end{proof}

+In our SVEs of interest we allow for forcing terms given by continuous stochastic processes $Z$.
+We show that for locally Lipschitz vector fields, solutions always exist up to a time of explosion.
+A path-wise application of the previous result immediately yields path-wise uniqueness for these SVEs.
+Using~\cite{10.1214/EJP.v12-431} we have uniqueness in law as well.

-\begin{theorem} Let $\kappa$ be a Volterra kernel of continuous type and let $Z$ be a continuous and adapted real-valued process starting in zero.
-Further, let $g: [0,\infty) \times \R \to \R$ be a non-negative continuous function, non-decreasing in the second argument, and such that for every $n \in \N$ and any $T > 0$ there is some constant $L(n,T) > 0$ such that
+\begin{theorem} Let $\kappa$ be a Volterra kernel of continuous type and consider the filtered probability space $(\Omega, \F, (\F_t)_{t \geq 0}, \P)$.
+Let $Z$ be a continuous and $\R^m$-valued adapted process starting in zero.
+Further, let $h \in C([0,\infty) \times \R^m,\R^m)$ be locally Lipschitz uniformly in time, see Theorem~\ref{thm:VIE_comparison}.
+Then the stochastic Volterra integral equation